 1998 - First mobile phone that both sends and receives texts introduced

-2003 – Term “spam” officially added to dictionary to mean unwanted, junk emails
+2003 – The term “spam” officially added to the dictionary to mean unwanted, junk emails

 2007 - Nike and Pontiac launch SMS campaigns

 2010 - 2.4 billion SMS users worldwide

 - Apple iPhone is released in the U.S.